 NOW, back to the Christmas gnomes.

-If you don’t sew, the first tutorial option is for you!
+If you don’t sew, the first tutorial option using a fuzzy sock is for you!
 The second option requires some basic sew skills.
 Both are easy, no worries!

 Time required: <30 minutes